SDGreen/TotalTarot/README.md

 Total Tarot's design is aimed to look sleek and simple to make navigation as easy as possible.
 Competitor websites they tend fall into two categories:
 1. Course advertisements that look good but provide little information
-2. Free website with good information that looked terrible & are hard to navigate As Total Tarot will straddle between these two worlds, I want to combine the refined and easy handling of a paid for course website with the good information of a free website.
+2. Free websites with good information that looked terrible & were hard to navigate As Total Tarot will straddle between these two worlds, I want to combine the refined and easy handling of a paid for course website with the good information of a free website.
-This way it can stand out in the free market and draw a large crowd which can be directed to affilated websites for users who want to continue their learning.
+This way it can stand out in the free market and draw a large crowd which can be directed to affiliated websites for users who want to continue their learning.

 As Total Tarot will be catering to a niche market with varying levels of IT skills it needs to be easy to navigate and understand.
 This means it follows a very standard website layout with a Navbar across the top with easily accessible links to each page, a simple hub and spoke model.
-Each page (other than the card library) is designed to be as small and easy to read as possible, only providing as much information as neccessary to learn whilst keeping everything nice and clear.
+Each page (other than the card library) is designed to be as small and easy to read as possible, only providing as much information as necessary to learn whilst keeping everything nice and clear.
 Large pictures are included to keep the users engaged without overcrowding the page as was seen on other free websites.

-User research on what and how they woud like to learn from a website about Tarot cards came up with three clear goals:
+User research on what and how they would like to learn from a website about Tarot cards came up with three clear goals:
 1. An almost "Amazon" like view of all the Tarot cards where you could click each one to find their meaning.
 2. Information about where they could go to get do workshops/classes displayed on a map for easy use.
 3. Information about how to place the cards to do readings, many people know the cards have meanings but don't know where to go from there.

-This reseach lead most of the design for the webpages, the classes page has a clickable map displaying all the Total Tarot approved classes in the UK.
+This research lead most of the design for the web pages, the classes page has a clickable map displaying all the Total Tarot approved classes in the UK.
 Clicking on your closest mentor brings up more information about how to book a class, keeping the information hidden until needed to maintain a clean website.
-The page dedicated to learning about the cards has become a visual library where you can scroll through all 78 cards and click each one to find more infomation.
-To keep this easily digestable the information is concise and easy to view and hide once the user wants to learn about a new card.
+The page dedicated to learning about the cards has become a visual library where you can scroll through all 78 cards and click each one to find more information.
+To keep this easily digestible the information is concise and easy to view and hide once the user wants to learn about a new card.
 There is also a search function to easily find a card and a back to top button to keep the page simple to navigate.
 The final page again has a lot of information about how to interpret cards without becoming messy.
-Key information about how interpreting is done appears before practical placment of cards so it has to be read first, all other information is sig-posted but collapsed.
+Key information about how interpreting is done appears before practical placement of cards so it has to be read first, all other information is signposted but collapsed.
 Once a viewer wants to learn more about layouts they can bring up that information but it will hide itself once the user clicks on a new layout to learn.
 This helps maintain a clean and sleek look whilst having quite a lot of information on the page.

-To help the bussiness goal of growing a large following each page has links to social accounts (currently not online) so no matter where you are on the site, it's easy to follow Total Tarot's social media streams.
+To help the business goal of growing a large following each page has links to social accounts (currently not online) so no matter where you are on the site, it's easy to follow Total Tarot's social media streams.
 As this site wants to make learning as easy as possible it also includes a dark mode feature so users don't strain their eyes whilst using the site.

 ### Target Demographic
-The target demographic for this website is people interested in Tarot reading which is predominatly a female market [Medium statistic](https://www.alittlesparkofjoy.com/tarot-statistics-psychic-infographics/) Spanning all ages.
+The target demographic for this website is people interested in Tarot reading which is predominantly a female market [Medium statistic](https://www.alittlesparkofjoy.com/tarot-statistics-psychic-infographics/) Spanning all ages.
 With this in mind the site still has to be somewhat gender neutral so the palette is based on the colours typically found on tarot cards, Grey/Black, Gold, Burgundy, Navy and White.
 The Dark Mode uses mostly gem tones of Gold, Burgundy and Navy whilst the light mode uses the same colours just much lighter versions of each tone.
-To maintain consistancy the reverse palette colours are used for text colours in each mode.
+To maintain consistency the reverse palette colours are used for text colours in each mode.

 As people interested in tarot can be any age the site aims to be easy to navigate so you don't need a strong literacy in computers.
 Interactive elements (like the clickable map targets) clearly signpost how to interact with them and where the information will appear.

 ### User Stories
 To help focus the design of to Total Tarot's website user stories were created which point to key features or layouts.
-* As a user, I want to find out more about tarot cards so I can start using my own deck.
+* As a user, I want to find out more about tarot cards, so I can start using my own deck.
-* As a user, I want an online deck so I don't have to buy my own to view the cards.
+* As a user, I want an online deck, so I don't have to buy my own to view the cards.
-* As a user, I want to learn how to place my cards so I can start doing my own readings.
+* As a user, I want to learn how to place my cards, so I can start doing my own readings.
-* As a user, I want to easily find out where my closest classes are so I can book a class and learn more.
+* As a user, I want to easily find out where my closest classes are, so I can book a class and learn more.
-* As a user, I want to view the cards easily so I can browse throught the cards.
+* As a user, I want to view the cards easily, so I can browse through the cards.
-* As the owner, I want links to social accounts so I can grow our followers.
+* As the owner, I want links to social accounts, so I can grow our followers.
 * As the owner, I want a clean website so users aren't put off and go elsewhere.
 * As the owner, I want the information to be interactive so users are hooked and stay on the site.
-* As the owner, I want users to be easily directed to affilated sites so we can get a comisson of revenue.
+* As the owner, I want users to be easily directed to affiliated sites, so we can get a commission from them.
-* As the owner, I don't want too much information avaliable so viewers want to get classes.
+* As the owner, I don't want too much information available so viewers want to get classes.

 ### Wireframes
-As the wireframes for both the mobile and desktop version are ver similar, only the mobile versions have been provided with any differences described within that page.
+As the wireframes for both the mobile and desktop version are very similar, only the mobile versions have been provided with any differences described within that page.
-Wireframes for the mobile version of the site can be found [Here](https://github.com/SDGreen/TotalTarot/blob/master/assets/wireframes/total-tarot-wireframes.pdf)
+Wireframes for the mobile version of the site can be found [here](https://github.com/SDGreen/TotalTarot/blob/master/wireframes/total-tarot-wireframes.pdf)

 ## Features
 ### Existing Features
 * #### Responsive Navbar:
-    This simple feauture keeps the the navbar from taking too much space on smaller devices.
-The webiste aims to keeps information at the forfront and this feature keeps the navbar small yet useful.
+    This simple feature keeps the navbar from taking too much space on smaller devices.
+The website aims to keep information at the forefront and this feature keeps the navbar small yet useful.
 * #### Two responsive dark/light mode buttons, along one Navbar link on smaller devices:
-    The dark/light mode button all react once hovered on to demonstrate something will happen. two signpost also what the button will do so less able users will understand what is happening.
-Once clicked the button dynamically changed the page to which ever mode is not on to make viewing easier.
+    The dark/light mode button all react once hovered on to demonstrate something will happen.
+Once clicked the button dynamically changes the page's colour palette to which the other mode to make viewing easier.
 * #### Call to action Jumbotron:
     This quickly overviews the site and easily informs the viewer about the Total Tarot.
 It is also responsive so smaller devices aren't over crowded with excess information.
 * #### Responsive page summaries:
-    These sections make it easy for the view to navigate to the page which is most useful for them by including in anchors to the relavant page.
-The images are also responsive so they don't crowd smaller devices.
+    These sections make it easy for the view to navigate to the page which is most useful for them by including in anchors to the relevant page.
+The images are responsive so they don't crowd smaller devices.
 * #### Dynamic links:
     All links have a hover colour transition so viewers are aware something will happen if they are clicked.
 The links are also coloured to maintain brand image rather than going to the standard blue.
 * #### Social links on every page within footer:
-    Each page has social links within the footer, this helps maintain the bussiness goal of growing followers without taking up too much real-estate.
+    Each page has social links within the footer, this helps maintain the business goal of growing followers without taking up too much real-estate.
 * #### Responsive Copy:
     The Home and Find Classes page both have responsive copy to keep the page from getting cluttered on smaller devices.
 * #### Interactive Map:
     This feature has a map using the [Google Maps JS API](https://developers.google.com/maps/documentation/javascript/tutorial) with custom markers displaying all the Total Tarot approved teachers in the UK.
 This helps users find the closest class to them.
-Once a map icon is clicked, information about how to book a class and links to the mentors website appear below the map.
-This keeps informaiton hidden until needed so the website is clutter free and useful.
+Once a map icon is clicked, information about how to book a class and links to the mentors' website appear below the map.
+This keeps information hidden until needed so the website is clutter free and useful.
 The map will also zoom in on the location selected so viewers will get a better idea on where the place is located.
 If a new location is picked the information is cleared and updated for the new location.
 This prevents the page from getting cluttered and stays navigable for the user.
-The interactions are clearly sign-posted above the map so less computer literate users will know how to use this feature.
+The interactions are clearly sign-posted above the map so less computer-literate users will know how to use this feature.
 * #### Interactive Tarot Card Deck:
     This displays all 78 tarot cards on the page for the user to browse through (like an Amazon shopping page).
 All information related to the card (front image, meaning) is supplied from [howlCode's](https://github.com/howlCode/tarot_api) Tarot Api, if there is an issue getting this information an error message will appear instead.
 Once the cards are displayed by the generate-deck.js script they are clickable.
 Once clicked the card will flip to display the card image and a section will appear informing the user about it's meaning.
 This keep the information fun as each opportunity to learn is interactive.
 If a new card is click then another call is placed to the API and the original card will hide it's information and flip over to the back face so keep the site clutter free and prevent information overload on the user.
 * #### Search Dropdown: